 Figure 1: Proportion of women who gave birth vaginally, by perineal status and selected topic

 Bar chart shows perineal status by selected topics and a line graph shows topic trends between 2014 and 2021.

 Around 1 in 4 (25%) mothers had an episiotomy, noting that women could be recorded as having both an episiotomy and some degree of laceration.

 Internationally, Australia’s rate of third- and fourth-degree lacerations was higher than the average for Organisation for Economic Co-operation and Development (OECD) countries in 2019 or nearest year for both non-instrumental and instrumental vaginal births:

 - 2.2 per 100 non-instrumental vaginal births compared with the OECD average of 1.4

 - 5.7 per 100 instrumental vaginal births compared with the OECD average of 5.3 (OECD 2023).

 Variation between countries is likely to be affected by differences in clinical practice and reporting (ACSQHC 2018).

 For related information see National Core Maternity Indicators:

-ACSQHC (Australian Commission on Safety and Quality in Health Care) 2018.
-The Second Australian Atlas of Healthcare Variation.
-Sydney: ACSQHC.
-Viewed 3 January 2018.
+ACSQHC (Australian Commission on Safety and Quality in Health Care) (2018) The second Australian atlas of healthcare variation, ACSQHC, accessed 3 January 2018.